maansaake/arbiter/README.md

 The report is intended to convey enough information to ease reproducability.

-arbiter does not have an option to handle the report in any way, it is up to the user to do what they will with the result, acting on warnings or errors etc.
+Arbiter does not have an option to handle the report in any way, it is up to the user to do what they will with the result, acting on warnings or errors etc.